GeoJetta/wing/plan.md

 # plan.md

 ## Purpose of this file
-This is the executable project roadmap and status log for Codex runs.
+This is the executable roadmap and status log for Codex runs.

 Use:
 - `AGENTS.md` for permanent operating rules.
-- `docs/spec.md` for stable project intent.
+- `docs/spec.md` for the stable project objective and architecture.
-- `plan.md` for milestone order, scope boundaries, validation commands, status, blockers, and decisions.
+- `plan.md` for milestone order, exact scope, validation commands, status, blockers, and decisions.

+## Core project objective
+Build a reproducible Python project that performs a structural trade study between:
+- a cantilever wing, and
+- a strut-braced wing,

+using TACS with OpenMDAO/MPhys where appropriate.

+The project is complete when it can:
+1. run a validated cantilever structural case,
+2. evolve that case into a representative wing-box/spar model with design variables and constraints,
+3. generate optimization-based contour plots and trend visualizations for the cantilever case,
+4. implement and run the analogous strut-braced case,
+5. generate comparable optimization outputs for the strut-braced case, and
+6. compare structural weight and constraint behavior between the two architectures.

 ## Operating rules for the agent
 - Complete at most one milestone per run.
 - Treat the first unchecked milestone as the active milestone unless the prompt explicitly overrides this.
-- If a validation command fails, fix it or record a blocker before doing anything else.
+- Use the example-driven path first: reproduce a known working case before building custom geometry.
+- Do not claim TACS/MPhys functionality unless it actually runs in the current environment.
-- If TACS, MPhys, or other required solver dependencies are unavailable, document the exact failure and stop rather than faking results.
+- If a required dependency, example, input file, or solver setup is missing, record the exact blocker and stop.
 - Update `Current Status`, `Decision Log`, and `Blockers` at the end of every run.

 ## Current Status